lslumass/tutorial/amyloid_fibril/README.md

 ignore any error message if you get the pdb file named 'fill.B*******1.pdb', it was renamed as [40mer_fill.pdb](./examples/40mer_fill.pdb) here.
 4. add hydrogens and convert [40mer_fill.pdb](./examples/40mer_fill.pdb) to charmm-style [40mer_fill_charmm.pdb](./examples/40mer_fill_charmm.pdb) using cg2all.
 **Note:** if you get CUDA memory error, try: ```export PYTORCH_CUDA_ALLOC_CONF=max_split_size_mb:128```
+**NOte:** Simulation might crash. if so, try CharmmGUI to rebuild and relax.

 ## Part B. Convert to HyRes model
 1. Convert all atom structure to HyRes